What is hemimegalencephaly?

 Functional outcomes are closely tied to seizure control and whether the brain malformation is present on both sides of the brain.
 It is extremely important that the child’s neurologist is proactive in ensuring that the child has no seizures.
-Epilepsy surgery – most often hemispherectomy – should be considered early if seizure control is not gained.
+Epilepsy surgery – most often hemispherectomy/hemispherotomy – should be considered early if the child fails two medications.

 How young can hemispherectomy be performed?

 Hemispherectomy is an extremely delicate and difficult brain surgery which should only be performed by an experience pediatric epilepsy surgeon.
-The youngest reported case is 41 days; however, anecdotally, an infant as young as 28 days has had hemispherectomy surgery for hemimegalencephaly.
+The youngest reported case is 41 days; however, we know an infant as young as 28 days has had hemispherectomy surgery for hemimegalencephaly.

 Hemispherectomy for hemimegalencephaly is particularly difficult for many reasons: often the blood vessels are malformed, making them difficult to locate and cut during surgery, and can sometimes cause excessive bleeding.
 Also, the overall brain malformation makes surgery difficult because the familiar landmarks the surgeon uses to identify various structures are often missing.
 The epilepsy surgeon should not only have experience performing hemispherectomy, but should also be experienced performing hemispherectomy on infants with hemimegalencephaly.